PoisotLab/ms_betacov_mapping/README.md

 an empirically documented host of *Betacoronavirus* from the previous step, according to recent IUCN data [@IUCN2021IucRed].
-The range maps were subsequently rasterized using the `rasterize` function from `GDAL` [@RouaultEven2022GdaOgr] at a resolution of approximately 100kmx100km.
-For every pixel in the resulting raster where at least one bat host of *Betacoronavirus* was present, we extract the species pool (list of all known bat hosts), which was used to calculate the following risk assessment components: bat phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.
+The range maps were subsequently rasterized using the `rasterize` function from `GDAL` [@RouaultEven2022GdaOgr] at a resolution of approximately 100kmx100km at the equator.
+For every pixel in the resulting raster where at least one bat host of *Betacoronavirus* was present, we extract the species pool (list of all known bat hosts), which was used to calculate the following risk assessment
+components: bat phylogenetic diversity, bat compositional uniqueness, and predicted viral sharing risk.

 ## Bat phylogenetic diversity